PopovEvgeniy/magicswfshell/readme.txt

 Prepare for first start

 Do these steps before first start:
-1. Put executable file of Magic swf to Magic swf shell directory.
+1. Put the executable file of Magic swf to Magic swf shell directory.
-2. Put executable file of Flash Player Projector to Magic swf shell directory.
+2. Put the executable file of Flash Player Projector to Magic swf shell directory.

 License